economic-modeling-master/gams-blog/README.md

 # Fixing students errors and providing feedbacks

 In case of errors in students' code, I use GitHub's Pull Request interface to propose solutions and provide feedbacks.
-The Pull Request interface allows to comment on code line by line, which is perfect for fixing minor errors.
+The Pull Request interface allows me to comment on code line by line, which is perfect for fixing minor errors.

 ![Feedback by pull request](pullrequest-feedback.png)

 For more complex errors, it might be necessary to change the code and launch GAMS to check the new solution.
 I could download the code to modify it on my computer before uploading back the corrected version, but this would add a lot of frictions.
-Instead, I am relying on [Codespaces](https://github.com/features/codespaces) which allows to start a virtual machine in the cloud.
-The difference with the previous virtual machine that automatically launched GAMS is that Codespaces provides a persistent machine with an editor (Visual Studio Code for the Web), a terminal to launch GAMS, and a link to the original repo to push back modifications (contrary to what the gif below may suggest setting up the codespaces takes about 2 minutes, during which I jump to another project to grade).
+Instead, I am relying on [Codespaces](https://github.com/features/codespaces) which allows me to start a virtual machine in the cloud.
+The difference with the previous virtual machine that automatically launched GAMS is that Codespaces provides a persistent machine with an editor (Visual Studio Code for the Web), a terminal to launch GAMS, and a link to the original repo to push back modifications (contrary to what the gif below may suggest setting up the Codespaces takes about 2 minutes, during which I jump to another project to grade).

 ![Editing GAMS files in Codespaces](codespaces.gif)

 # How to deal with licensing?

-One issue I encountered when developing this approach was GAMS licensing.
-I will tell you about the solution I adopted, but also about two other possible approaches.
-My solution is very simple: use GAMS 29.1.
-These days if you want to try GAMS without buying it, you have to request online a free demo license, but up to GAMS version 29.1 the demo version was shipped with the software and small models could be solved directly after the installation without having to provide a license.
-For the purpose of this class, where the students have to solve small models and do not use recently-introduced advanced GAMS features, relying on an old version of GAMS is largely sufficient.
+GAMS requires a license to run.
+But, with [GAMS version 44.0](https://www.gams.com/latest/docs/RN_44.html#g4410_LICENSE), a demo license is included back in the GAMS distribution.
+It is valid for approximately 5 months, which is enough given the frequent GAMS releases, as long as one uses the latest GAMS distribution.
+For the purpose of this class, where the students have to solve small models, relying on the demo license [with its limits](https://www.gams.com/latest/docs/UG_License.html#UG_License_Additional_Solver_Limits) is normally sufficient, but this may not be the case for everyone.

-If GAMS 29.1 is not recent enough, it is possible to use a license file.
-I can see at least two approaches.
+If you need to use a license file, I can see at least two approaches.
 The first would be to store a license file in each repository of assignments and to move it automatically to where GAMS is installed on the virtual machine.
 Since, for my class, the repositories for exercises are all private repositories, the license would not been shared outside the class and each year, GAMS provides me with a temporary teaching license for my students.
 For public projects, storing the license file is not an option.
 In this case, the license can be stored in a [GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and copied to GAMS folder after the installation.

 # Additional benefits